 Customers and suppliers are linked to the SAP system via EDI.
 In-house third-party software such as CRM (Customer Relationship Management), HR (Human Resources) and PDM (Product Data Management) will be linked via ALE.

-Within the framework of ALE, business processes take place distributed on different in-house IT systems.
+Within the ALE framework, business processes take place across different in-house IT systems.
 The systems are physically separate, and communication takes place between different Logical Systems (LS).

-A logical system comprises specific software such as CRM systems.
+A logical system is comprised of specific software such as CRM systems.
 In SAP, a logical system is assigned to a client and has an own system name.
-Logical systems may in SAP be defined using Transaction BD54, as shown in the figure below.
+Logical systems may be defined in SAP using Transaction BD54, as shown in the figure below.

 Specific clients are assigned to a logical system via Transaction SCC4.

 A distribution model must be set up to define which IDocs to exchange using which logical system.
 A distribution model may be defined using Transaction BD64.

 ALE is based on RFC (Remote Function Call) for communication.

 RFC is another commonly seen EDI acronym and stands for Remote Function Call.
 RFC a process used to call up a function (also referred to as function module in SAP) in a remote system.
 Business logics may thus be called up in a third-party system.

 In the SAP environment RFC is effectively synonymous with Remote Procedure Call (RPC), but it is also used as an umbrella term for SAP interfaces and protocols used for the implementation of function calls.